ijkeller/Coding-Focused-Typing-Tutor/README.md

 - color palette changed in settings
 - dark/light theme
 - neon option with dark background, give glow to borders, transition in and out during key press
+- realworld code blocks, picked up from open source or free access (ex: code portions of the react application)
 -

 ***